Request For Proposals Guidelines

 - Minor Decoy Programs: Applicants should demonstrate a willingness to conduct Minor Decoy Operations at both On-Sale and Off-Sale locations.

-- Training: Applicants should demonstrate a willingness to host and facilitate a Licensee Education on Alcohol and Drugs (LEAD) or other Responsible Beverage Service (RBS) Class.
+- Training: Applicants should demonstrate a willingness to host and facilitate a Licensee Education on Alcohol and Drugs (LEAD).
 In some cases, ABC may be able to provide a trainer for a hosted LEAD class but cannot be relied upon to fulfill this objective.
 Applicants should demonstrate an ability to conduct a class on their own.

 - Coordination with District Attorney’s Office: Applicants should demonstrate that the District Attorney’s or City Attorney’s Office is willing to prosecute ABC related cases.